dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 ## State changes (`StateHasChanged`)

 <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> notifies the component that its state has changed.
-When applicable, calling <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> causes the component to be rerendered.
+When applicable, calling <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> enqueues a rerender that occurs when the app's main thread is free.

 <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> is called automatically for <xref:Microsoft.AspNetCore.Components.EventCallback> methods.
 For more information on event callbacks, see <xref:blazor/components/event-handling#eventcallback>.